abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 Even so, when done properly, making a determination can be extremely valuable.
 And when a determination is valuable, if we slip up on it, then it's helpful for us to recommit to the determination straight away.
-But with deeply rooted internal states—such as irritation, ill will, being judgmental, and other defilements that linger within—we can't control our way out of them.
+But with deeply rooted internal states---such as irritation, ill will, being judgmental, and other defilements that linger within---we can't control our way out of them.
 We can't successfully determine, *I lost it; therefore, I'm going to try harder and not let it happen again.*
 Instead, it needs to come from a state of investigation and study.
-It doesn't help us or other people if we criticize ourselves for slipping up—and it also doesn't help to tell ourselves not to be critical.
+It doesn't help us or other people if we criticize ourselves for slipping up---and it also doesn't help to tell ourselves not to be critical.

 We can't force ourselves to be happy.
 But there can be an investigation and a realization that we don't have to suffer over something.
 It really